caco3/kim5/README.md

 servicemenuinstaller uninstall kim6_$VERSION.tar.gz
 ```

-It is also possible to run directly the `.install.sh` and `.uninstall.sh` scripts, the desktopfiles will be generated automatically.
+It is also possible to directly run the `.install.sh` and `.uninstall.sh` scripts, the desktop files will be generated automatically.

-Individual scripts can also be ran directly.
-Look into the bin files (which are bash scripts) to see what arguments they need.
-For example this resizes proportionally a given file 300 pixels along its shorter side:
+Individual scripts can also be run directly.
+Look into the src/bin BASH scripts to see what arguments they need.
+For example, this example resizes a given file 300 pixels along its shorter side:
 ```
 ./kim_resize ~/example.jpg 300x300
 ```

 ## Todo

 - Functionally, KIM 6 is stable.
-Do report bugs though if you find any.
+Please report bugs if you find any.
 - Technically, it would be good to merge exec files and refactor common code in functions, that should reduce the code size in half.
 Patches welcome!